 If something goes wrong with a piece of equipment, you may be covered.
 Manufacturer warranties cover solar panels, inverters, batteries, racking for a specified period of time.

 Depending on which solar installer you go with, you may also be backed by a solar installer guarantee.
-These guarantees are in addition to the manufacturer warranties and have to do with the actual design and install of your system.
+These guarantees are in addition to the manufacturer's warranties and have to do with the actual design and install of your system.
 At Paradise Energy, our Triple Ten Guarantee protects your system above and beyond the manufacturer warranties of your equipment, keeping your panels working.

-One other maintenance cost to consider is what it would cost to remove and reinstall your panels should your roof need repaired.
+One other maintenance cost to consider is what it would cost to remove and reinstall your panels should your roof need to be repaired.
 This could cost homeowners $3,000 to $10,000 depending on the system size, site conditions, and the full scope of required work.
 Businesses could spend $20,000+.

 How to Maintain Your Own Solar Panels

 PV system maintenance should always be performed by trained professionals using the proper safety equipment.
 But what about solar panel maintenance?
 Are there things you can do to get the most out of your solar system?

 In most cases, no. While cleaning dust, snow, and leaves off your solar panels may save you a few dollars over the course of the year, it often isn’t worth risking your warranties or your safety.